 - In a frypan over medium heat, add the oil.
 Once the oil is hot, fry the duck until it is slightly browned all over.

 - In a slow cooker, add the onion, garlic, carrots, bay leaf, marjoram, orange juice, orange zest, chicken stock, madeira wine, and honey.
 Stir until well combined.

 - Place the duck on top and stuff the duck with the orange.

 - Baste the duck with the sauce.

 - Cook on low for 6-8 hours.

-- If you’re running low on time you can skip browning the duck however you will lose out on a bit of flavor, and the texture will be different.
+- If you are running low on time, you can skip browning the duck.
+However, you will lose a bit of flavor, and the texture will be different.

-- If you don't like carrots or onion in the sauce then simply strain it at the end of cooking.
+- If you do not like carrots or onion in the sauce, simply strain it at the end of cooking.
 This method will give you a nice clean sauce.